-The Approving Officers should be satisfied in disclosing the participation in and expenditure on the hospitality/entertainment given, should that be required; and be able to identify the benefit to the University, the Faculty and/or Division; or the relevant organisational unit.
+The Approving Officers should be satisfied in disclosing the participation in and expenditure on the hospitality/entertainment given, should that be required; and be able to identify the benefit to the University, and/or Division; or the relevant organisational unit.

 Where the cost of the hospitality/entertainment is expected to exceed the limits as defined in FMPM 752: Authorised Limits – Hospitality/Entertainmentfor a particular function or the function is of the type mentioned in the Grey Area below, or there is uncertainty in relation to whether or not the proposed expenditure is appropriate, advice/approval, where practical, should be sought from one of the officers listed in FMPM 752: Authorised Limits – Hospitality/Entertainment prior to the incurrence of the expense.

 The costs of hospitality/entertainment can be charged to research accounts only if the conditions of the grant allow such expenditure.
 If the conditions of a research grant allow expenditure on hospitality / entertainment, all other guidelines outlined in this policy will apply.
 For approvals and limits refer to FMPM 752: Authorised Limits – Hospitality/Entertainment.

 The addition of tips or gratuities to the account in a hospitality/ entertainment situation is not encouraged and should only be included in exceptional circumstances.
 However, it is recognised that tipping is the normal custom in some areas of the world and, in those circumstances, an appropriate tip or gratuity may be given.